Friedrich Clemens Gerke: Revision of Morse's Code

 Gerke perceived the disadvantages of the American Morse code and changed nearly half of it into its present form, the International Telegraph Alphabet.
 The original Morse code consisted of four different hold durations (the amount of time the key was held down), and some letters contained inconsistent internal durations of silence.
 In Gerke's system there are only "dits" and "dahs", the latter being three times as long as the former, and the internal silence intervals are always a single dit-time each.
 This improved code was adopted by the Deutsch-Oesterreichischer Telegraphenverein in 1851 and by the International Telegraph Union in 1865 (in slightly modified form) as International Morse Code.

-Latter years
+Later years

 In 1850 his wife Marianne died; they had no children.
 A short time later he married a much younger woman, Friedericke Wilhelmine Tietz, with whom he had 5 children.

 From 1868 on, Gerke worked with the then built Hamburger Telegraph Office and became its first director.

 On 21 May 1888 Gerke died in Hamburg and was buried on the Hamburg Ohlsdorf cemetery.
 The grave was given up by the family in the 1930s.